 "Make your own legacy," he tells us.
 "We will always slide into second base.
 Always.
 Don't even make that early peel-off an option with two outs.
 And you know that saying, Don't make the first or third out at third base?
 Be aware of it, but don't be a prisoner of it.
 If you get thrown out, that's O.K.
 Now if it happens again and again, then maybe we have to talk about pulling in the reins.
 But we're going to be one of the best two-base teams in baseball.
 Make it a priority."

-finished, it is still raining too hard to go back toward the clubhouse or the batting cages.
+When Butterfield is finished, it is still raining too hard to go back toward the clubhouse or the batting cages.
 So, like a bunch of Little Leaguers waiting for the rain to stop, we pass the time telling jokes and needling one another.
 Second baseman Orlando Hudson, who lovingly refers to 5'8" infielder Frank Menechino as "Mini-Me," is the team's champion trash talker.
 Hudson, with Wells and Catalanotto, is considering which players should be allowed to locker near them in the preferred corner of the clubhouse in Toronto.
 This is serious stuff.
 The layout of the locker room is like a Monopoly board; some neighborhoods have more intrinsic value than others.
 Whoever joins those three will gain status, moving in among the tribal leaders.

 Johnson, 28, with two years of big league service, wants in on the prime property.
 He is told he must submit a written application explaining why he is worthy and including a proposed name for the neighborhood.
 "You want in the hood," Hudson says, "you've got to come up with a name."

 Then a single, tremendous crack of thunder fills the air.
 It sends all of us running through the rain like little boys to the safety of indoors.